Orange Rili Shrimp (Neocaridina davidi)

 | Puffers or dwarf cichlids | ❌ Avoid | Likely to hunt adults and juveniles. |

 Buyers also compare them with crystal bee shrimp.
 Crystal bee shrimp are attractive but usually need softer, more stable water than Neocaridina.
 If you want a forgiving first colony, Neocaridina remain the better answer for most UK tap-water setups.
-Questions like how to size shrimp and how to sell cherry shrimp usually come up once your colony expands; adults around 2.5-3 cm are standard sale size, while juveniles are better left to grow on before moving.
+Standard sale size is around 2.5-3 cm; juveniles are better left to grow on before moving to a new tank.

 Always quarantine new arrivals for 2-4 weeks when possible.
 Shrimp are sensitive to pathogens, planaria, hydra, and chemical residues, and prevention is far easier than treatment in a mixed invertebrate tank.

 Breeding Neocaridina davidi is one of the biggest reasons people choose them.
-A healthy randomly selected deluxe freshwater shrimp colony can reproduce readily in a stable planted tank, which is why they are often recommended in any randomly selected deluxe freshwater shrimp care guide for beginners.
-If you want to know how to care for randomly selected deluxe freshwater shrimp well enough to breed them, focus on stable minerals, clean water, and low stress.
+A healthy colony can reproduce readily in a stable planted tank, which is why they are recommended in almost any beginner care guide.
+If you want to keep and breed them well, focus on stable minerals, clean water, and low stress.

 Use a mature tank of at least 20 litres with moss, sponge filtration, leaf litter, and a group of at least 6 shrimp to improve your chances of having both sexes.
-Searches for freshwater shrimp uk male often come from keepers trying to sex their stock.
-Males are slimmer and often less colourful; females are larger and may show a saddle behind the head.
+Keepers often want to sex their stock: males are slimmer and often less colourful, while females are larger and may show a saddle behind the head.

-Under good conditions, females can become berried regularly.
-So if you are asking how often do freshwater shrimp breed, the answer is every few weeks once mature, provided the colony is settled and well fed.
-This is why freshwater shrimp uk breeding is so popular among hobbyists with planted nano tanks.
+Under good conditions, females can become berried regularly, so the answer to how often do freshwater shrimp breed is every few weeks once mature, provided the colony is settled and well fed.
+This easy freshwater shrimp uk breeding is exactly why Neocaridina are so popular among hobbyists with planted nano tanks.

 After moulting, a receptive female releases pheromones and males swim actively around the tank searching for her.
 Once fertilised, she carries 20-30 eggs under her abdomen, fanning them constantly.
 The eggs usually hatch in about 2-3 weeks depending on temperature.
 There is no larval saltwater stage, so baby shrimp hatch as miniature versions of the adults.

 Newborn shrimplets need biofilm more than powdered foods.
 This is another reason a planted, mature tank beats a sterile breeder box.
 Mosses, sponge filters, and botanicals create the best nursery.
-If you are looking for freshwater shrimp that don't breed, Neocaridina are not that species; they breed readily when happy.
+If you specifically want shrimp that do not breed, Neocaridina are not that species; they breed readily when happy.

 If you want to preserve a colour line, avoid mixing morphs in the same breeding colony.
 Crossing red, blue, yellow, and rili Neocaridina often leads to muddier offspring over generations.
 Keep one morph per tank if selective breeding is your goal.